 Wine to try: The Vasse Felix Cabernet Sauvignon, the first red wine produced in Margaret River.

-Cellar door: Sample the wines a la carte at the Cellar Door Tasting Bar, open every day from 10am to 5pm.
+Cellar door: Sample the wines a la carte at the Cellar Door Tasting Bar, open every day from 10am to 5pm, for $10 per person.

 Brown Brothers, King Valley, Victoria